-During the six months ended June 30, 2024, we had net repayments under our commercial paper program of \$433 million.
-The net repayments resulted primarily from cash flow from operating activities and proceeds from the issuance of \$650 million, 5.70% senior notes in June 2024, which offset borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.
+During the six months ended June 30, 2024, we had net repayments under the PAA commercial paper program of \$433 million.
+The net repayments resulted primarily from cash flow from operating activities and proceeds from the issuance of PAA's \$650 million, 5.70% senior notes in June 2024, which offset borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.

-We had no net borrowings or repayments under our credit facilities or commercial paper program during the six months ended June 30, 2023.
+We had no net borrowings or repayments under the PAA credit facilities or commercial paper program during the six months ended June 30, 2023.